Journal Entry Agent

 Pull recurring entry templates from prior periods Which standing journal templates apply this period (rent accrual, depreciation, FX revaluation, intercompany, deferred revenue release, lease interest)?
 AI Agent Auditor

-Pattern recognition over 12-24 months prior posting history; AICPA AU-C 240 + PCAOB AS 2401 require fraud-risk consideration of recurring vs non-recurring entries; LLM only suggests, never auto-posts
+Pattern recognition runs over 12-24 months of prior posting history.
+AICPA AU-C 240 and PCAOB AS 2401 require fraud-risk consideration of recurring versus non-recurring entries, and the LLM only suggests, never auto-posts.

 Decision Record